Living in North Brunswick, every time there is a toll increase on the Turnpike my town sees an increase in traffic (particularly trucks)

 trust fund.

 This policy is exceptionally shortsighted as many have said publicly (3, 4, 5).
-While its reasonable to charge drivers a premium to drive on these
+While it's reasonable to charge drivers a premium to drive on these

 premium roads, using the toll revenue as a substitute to a reasonable state gas tax is not.
-All that this policy will do is take motor vehicles off highways that have the capacity to handle the traffic and put them on roads that cannot.
+All that this policy will do is take motor vehicles off highways that have the capacity to handle the traffic and put them on local roads that cannot.
 It also penalizes some New Jersey drivers that just happen to live near or need to use toll roads while letting some ride on other people's coattails.
 The rich folks in Morris and Somerset Hunterdon Counties have no toll roads in their counties but plenty of free expressways, while the working-class shlubs in Middlesex, Monmouth Ocean and Union counties will simply have to pay.

-As for interstate drivers just passing through, there is also incentive to avoid the toll roads.
+As for interstate drivers just passing through, there is also major incentive to avoid the toll roads.
 A

-0 comments:
+No comments:

 Post a Comment